 While this may seem like the most obvious technique, it can also be the boldest.
 While it varies with shades, green is generally reserved as a “cool” color, like light blue or lavender.
+Or rather add green rugs on walls!
 If you’re looking to add green without going overboard, consider just adding a green accent wall to a room.
 “Some of the right places for an accent wall include a fireplace wall, the wall that anchors your bed, an interesting nook, or a bookcase wall,” Kristie Barnett, a.k.a.
 The Decorologist explains.

 If a green wall isn't right for your space, you can still add a touch of green through other accents.
 Decorative objects, like bookends and vases, or throw pillows are a low-key, easy way to soak up the benefits of nature's favorite color.